Introduction

 (G) ATP concentration (M) after 4h of culturing (ATP peak) of the PS, ΔompF and ΔompC.
 One-way ANOVA followed by Tukey post-hoc test, N = 2 independent bacteria cultures.
 Means and individual values are shown.

 Interestingly, the ΔompF mutant had also a very high peak of released ATP (Figure 3B).
-We hypothesized that this is because of impaired membrane integrity, resulting in ATP release during growth and potentially bacterial death.
-Thus, we focused on the individual ATP peaks during growth, which were observed after 4h of culturing.
+We hypothesized that this is because of impaired membrane integrity, resulting in ATP release and potentially bacterial death.
+Thus, we focused on the individual ATP peaks during exponential growth, which were observed after 4h of culturing.
 There was a strong negative correlation between the individual peak of released ATP (marked by the red line in Figure 3B) and growth at the same time point (Figure 3D).

 We did not interfere with ATP generation at the inner membrane but deliberately challenged the outer membrane and tested therewith if destabilization of the outer membrane integrity is associated with bacterial death.
 Indeed, outer membrane integrity and bacterial death are significantly increased in ΔompF compared to ΔompC and the PS after 4h (ATP peak) of culturing (Figure 3E, F), akin to the amount of released ATP (Figure 3G).
 We conclude from these data that destabilization of the outer bacterial membrane (as observed with the ΔompF mutant), results in bacterial death that is associated with ATP release.

-In summary, outer membrane integrity and finally bacterial death notably contribute to the amount of bacterial ATP release during growth.
+In summary, outer membrane integrity and finally bacterial death notably contribute to the amount of bacterial ATP release during exponential growth.

-Released bacterial ATP reduces neutrophil counts and impairs survival during abdominal sepsis
+Released bacterial ATP reduces neutrophil counts and impairs survival during abdominal sepsis in mice

 Next, we wanted to investigate the function of bacterial ATP release in vivo.
 To study this, we transformed the E. coli PS with an arabinose-inducible apyrase (PS+pAPY) and compared it to the PS transformed with the empty vector (PS+pEMPTY) (Proietti et al., 2019b).
 In this model, ATP released by bacteria is hydrolyzed and consequently depleted by a periplasmic apyrase (Santapaola et al., 2006; Scribano et al., 2014).